mahdiBerranem/Multi-Label-Medical-text-Classification/README.md

 this work was suggested in anticipation of better performance, regardless of the base used and to better generalize our contribution.

+The Ohsumed collection is a subset of the MEDLINE database, which is a bibliographic database of important peer-reviewed medical literature maintained by the National Library of Medicine.
+This dataset is multi-label text related problem type.
+The subset we consider is the collection consisting of the first 20,000 documents from the 50,216 medical abstracts of the year 1991.
+The classification scheme consists of the 23 Medical Subject Headings (MeSH) categories of cardiovascular diseases.
+After selecting such category subset, the document number is 13,929.
+The main task was to classify those categories where the documents can belong to several classes, for example, an abstract can belong to four types of diseases (Classes: C17, C1, C3, C23).
+This data collection is available at http://disi.unitn.it/moschitti/corpora.htm.

+Dataprepar.ipynb This file is for preparing and converting the dataset from Files to csv forma. if you want the test and train in the same file just merge it.

 ## The following diagram illustrates the main steps of the approach.

 ![SHEMAVERSIONFINAL](https://user-images.githubusercontent.com/51234043/135873673-c14bb276-5609-4794-8518-1f34f5b40464.png)